Outstanding places with cryptozoological phenomena around the world

 - Bardia Elephants – Nepal, Bheri.
-In this virgin Terai forest lives a population of weird elephants.
-These animals are larger than any known Asian elephants and have unusual appearance, making them more similar to mammooths.
+In this pristine Terai forest lives a population of weird elephants.
+These animals are larger than any known Asian elephants and have an unusual appearance, making them more similar to mammoths.

 - Cheonji – abode of Lake Tianchi Monster – North Korea, Ryanggang and China, Jilin.
 According to legends and modern stories in this beautiful crater lake lives a monster.